Luka-R-Lukacevic/prosperity2/README.md

 ### Git Fork Workflow with Specific Repositories

-This guide outlines how to manage forks and synchronize changes using two specific GitHub repositories as examples.
+This guide outlines how to manage forks and synchronize changes for our specific repos.

 #### Cloning the Fork